Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-defining-inhibition-induction-processes.md

 ## Non-Competitive Inhibition : Simple Setting with One Inhibitor‌

-The non-competitive inhibtion is a special case of a mixed inhibition in which an inhibitor binds reversibly to the enzyme and/or to the enzyme/substrate complex with the same inhibition constant (KI=KIu=KIc).
+The non-competitive inhibition is a special case of a mixed inhibition in which an inhibitor binds reversibly to the enzyme and/or to the enzyme/substrate complex with the same inhibition constant (KI=KIu=KIc).
 The reaction velocity is described by the same equation as in a mixed inhibition and the apparent maximum velocity is described by the same equation as in an uncompetitive inhibition.

 ## Irreversible Inhibition‌